Dowens’ Rest, Maine, US

 Lissi was once a booming little town.
 One of Verdusk’s biggest factory-cities, it housed a near-endless churn for the Great War’s unending machine.

-Once Verdusk collapsed, Lissi was siezed (along with the rest of what is now Savo) by the Dimitrigrad Federation.
+Once Verdusk collapsed, Lissi was siezed (along with the rest of what is now Savo) by the United Dimitrigrad Federation.
 The UDF kicked Savo’s factories back online after the war but soon found itself struggling to survive it’s own turbulence.
 The UDF pulled out of Lissi in the late 1970’s, killing the local factories and the area’s tight economy in a week.
+The UDF’s struggle to keep it’s stranglehold on the surrounding areas was amplified when, post-war, an evangelical Spiralist group known as the Rizen came to claim the country’s lands.

-The town now known as Lissi sits as a reminder of what used to be, a post-post city killed by two sudden infrastructural cuts.
+The town now known as Lissi sits as a reminder of what used to be, a post-post-war city killed by two sudden infrastructural cuts and an identity war that further stripped it of promise.
 Those who live here rarely ever leave now, and those who come never seem to stay.
-Lissi is the stain on a postcard, a once lively Bavarian town reduced to a rusted dot along many others within a struggling mountain range.
+Lissi is the stain on a postcard, a once lively Bavarian bloc town reduced to a rusted dot along many others within a struggling mountain range.

 Wellbay Isle, UK